Herscher High School

-Herscher High School is a public coeducational high school in Herscher, Illinois, United States.
+Herscher High School is a public high school in Herscher, Illinois, United States.

 The school's mascot is the Tiger and the school colors are gold and black.

 History

 Herscher High School's first graduating class in 1904 numbered seven students.

 Athletics

 Herscher is a member of the Illinois Central Eight Conference and participates in state tournaments sponsored by the Illinois High School Association.

 The school sponsors interscholastic sports teams for both men and women in basketball, bowling, cross country, soccer, and track and field.
 The school sponsors baseball, football, and wrestling for men, while sponsoring cheerleading, softball, and volleyball for women.

 The following teams have placed in the top four of their respective state tournament sponsored by the Illinois High School Association: